EduardoZepeda/coffee-bytes-hugo/content/posts/patron-de-diseno-multi-tenant-explicado/index.en.md

 ### One database and one schema for all tenants.

 A single database and a single schema, with different tables for each tenant.
 The simplest and easiest architecture to implement, but comes with poor isolation and customization.
+You can identify each tenant by an unique id.

 ``` mermaid
 architecture-beta